 Getting a Quote for Solar Shingles

 The only true way to get an exact price is to call a specialist and ask for a quote.
-Since Dow has left the game, Certainteed solar shingles will cost about $30,000 for a typical installation (permitting, materials, and labor), but that may or may not come with a 30 percent tax incentive depending on the state where you live.
+Since Dow has left the game, Certainteed solar shingles will cost about $30,000 to $60,000 for a typical installation (permitting, materials, and labor).
+There is also a 30 percent federal tax incentive, plus local state incentives.

-The cost is made up of roof shingle, the roof type, area, slope, and the overall system installed.
+The cost is largely made up of the quantity of solar shingles required for the job.
+Your roof’s area with appropriate solar exposure will determine how big a system in kilowatts you can get.
 When calling for a quote, there are several questions that you should be able to answer.

 Certainteed’s product, Apollo, can help homeowners save approximately 40 to 70 percent on their electricity bills with the Apollo Shingle System.
 Currently, there other products include Apollo II, Apollo Tile II, and Solstice.
 Each option is slightly different, and its availability may depend upon your location.